ADmad/cakephp-social-auth/README.md

 ### Extend with custom providers

-In order to enable custom or not preconfigured provideres you can extend the middleware configuration with *collectionFactory* and create your own instance of *SocialConnect\Auth\CollectionFactory*.
+In order to enable custom or not preconfigured providers you can extend the middleware configuration with `collectionFactory` and create your own instance of `SocialConnect\Auth\CollectionFactory`.

 Attach the listener in your `Application` class: